Moro people: Ethnic groups

+Languages

+The Moro people speak their native languages.
+Non-native languages spoken are Ilocano, Chabacano, Hiligaynon, Cebuano, and Tagalog, of which the latter two are used as linguae francae.
+This is true for Cebuano because of the mass arrival of Cebuano settlers to Mindanao.
+Tausug are at ease in speaking Cebuano, because both Tausug & Cebuano are Visayan languages.
+Chabacano is the lingua franca of native people in the Sulu Archipelago, alongside Tagalog, as well as in Basilan.
+Many locals and merchants in the Sulu Archipelago can also speak Sabah Malay.

 Society

 Region

-The majority of the Moro people historically reside in the area now called the Bangsamoro region which was commonly called Muslim Mindanao in 1989 when the ARMM was created.
-That land is located in the provinces of Basilan, Cotabato, Compostela Valley, Davao del Sur, Lanao del Norte, Lanao del Sur, Maguindanao, Palawan, Sarangani, South Cotabato, Sultan Kudarat and Sulu, Tawi-Tawi.
-It includes the cities of Cotabato, Dapitan, Dipolog, General Santos, Iligan, Marawi.
-The eastern part of a territory of the former British protectorate in North Borneo (now in the eastern Sabah), which have since become part of the federation of Malaysia, is also claimed by the Moro National Liberation Front for the proposed state of Bangsamoro Republik.
-However, the idea has failed since the MNLF founding leader Misuari self-exiled himself after clashing with the government in 2013 in Zamboanga City, as he protested the further unilateral changes by the government on the mutually signed 1996 Final Peace Agreement.
-Misuari was labelled as a "terrorist" during the siege.
+The majority of the Moro people have historically resided in what is now called the Bangsamoro region, which was known as Muslim Mindanao in 1989 when the ARMM was created.
+That land is located in the provinces of Basilan, Cotabato, Davao de Oro, Davao del Sur, Lanao del Norte, Lanao del Sur, Maguindanao del Norte, Maguindanao del Sur, Palawan, Sarangani, South Cotabato, Sultan Kudarat, Sulu, and Tawi-Tawi.
+It includes the cities of Cotabato, Dapitan, Dipolog, General Santos, Iligan, and Marawi.
+Some eastern areas of what is now the Malaysian state of Sabah, formerly the British protectorate of North Borneo, are also claimed by the Moro National Liberation Front as part of the proposed state of Bangsamoro Republik.
+However, the idea has failed since the MNLF founding leader Nur Misuari exiled himself after a clash against the government in 2013 in Zamboanga City, as he protested the further unilateral changes by the government on the mutually signed 1996 Final Peace Agreement.
+Misuari was labelled a "terrorist" during the siege.

 On 5 August 2008, after nearly 10 years of negotiation, with all Thebes's associated international bodies all ready to witness a supposed historic event, an attempt by the Philippine government's Peace Negotiating Panel to sign a Memorandum of Agreement on Ancestral Domain with the Moro Islamic Liberation Front through a petition by Settler politicians in Mindanao like Governor Manny Pinol and Governor Lobregat, was then declared unconstitutional by the Philippine Supreme Court.
-Conflict immediately broke out on the ground following the decision, with nearly half a million people displaced and hundreds killed.
-Observers now concur that two Moro commanders — Kumander Umbra Kato and Kumander Bravo — did launch attacks in Lanao del Norte and North Cotabato as a response to the non-signing that has shaken the peace process in the region.
+Conflict immediately broke out following the decision, with nearly half a million people displaced and hundreds killed.
+Observers now concur that two Moro commanders—Kumander Umbra Kato and Kumander Bravo—did launch attacks in Lanao del Norte and North Cotabato as a response to the non-signing that has shaken the peace process in the region.